-An unqualified teacher will be paid within the minimum of £17,682 and maximum £27,965 of the Unqualified Teachers' Pay Range.
-The Governing Board has determined the salary reference points shown below will be utilised where it is agreed that an unqualified teacher will progress up the range through performance reviews, in accordance with this policy.
+An unqualified teacher will be paid within the minimum of £18,419 and maximum £28,735 of the Unqualified Teachers' Pay Range.
+The Governing Board has determined that, in this School, the STPCD 2021 six advisory points will be used as points of progression through the range, by the application of this policy.

+the salary reference points shown below will be utilised where it is agreed that an unqualified teacher will progress up the range through performance reviews, in accordance with this policy.